-Assumptions: Total Plan AUM USD 2.1B / Growth 6.2% / Target Private Equity: 18%
+Assumptions: Total Plan AUM USD 2.18 / Growth 6.2% / Target Private Equity: 18%

 Performance is based on hypothetical projections after January 2024.
 Hypothetical projections are not a reliable indicator of future performance.
 This information is provided at your request, solely as an example of the pace at which capital may be called and distributed by the fund(s).
-Hypothetical projections should be used solely as a guide and should not be reliad upon to manage your investments or make investment decisions.
-Past performance and hypothetical projections are not reliable indicators of future results.
+Hypothetical projections should be used solely as a guide and should not be reliable indicators of future results.
 Realized results will differ from the hypothetical projections, and there can be no assurance that future funds will achieve comparable results.
 See additional disclosures at the end of this section.